Feyerabend/vm/jvm1/README.md

 }
 ```

-This sample should be rather straight forward as it prints "Hi to you!" at the prompt
+This sample should be rather straightforward as it prints "Hi to you!" at the prompt
 when it runs.
 The source should be familiar from C, from which it borrows a lot, e.g.
 the 'main' entry starting point.
 What might be considered as the "new" thing
 that might be odd to the reader here is the object-oriented concept of 'class'.